kuehjw09/CS316-semester-project/README.md

 ---
 Project Title ATM Interface

     -The Project is an ATM/Banking interface that allows people to manage and edit a bank account.
 ---

+Description
+    -a.
+The project incorporates a connection to a database that allows users to create accounts and connect to the account to make deposits transfers and withdrawals         all on a computer.

 ## Collaborators